The complete foraging and wildcrafting gift guide

 These clothing items are perfect for foragers:

-5. Something different (and highly social)
+5. Something different (and prosocial)

 Instead of a board game where you try to crush your enemies to death to win, how about a game where you cooperate with your fellow players and win by learning to ID wild edible plants together?
-Wildcraft: an herbal adventure game, is a highly rated game from LearningHerbs.com:
+Wildcraft: an herbal adventure game, is a highly rated game from LearningHerbs.com.

-6. Mushroom and foraging journal
+6. foraging journal

 We always make notes after a day foraging.
 Date, location, conditions, what we found, observations, etc. All this info goes into our mushroom and foraging journal and we reference these notes in future years.
 This helps us hone our foraging instincts and provides a useful future reference when we’re planning a foraging adventure.

-Here’s a good foraging journal for the forager/mushroom hunter in your life:
+Here’s a good foraging journal for the forager/mushroom hunter in your life!

-7. Gifts for the forager’s kitchen
+7. Gifts for the forager’s kitchen:

 a.
 Food dehydrator

 When you find a 20 pound maitake or baskets full of morels, a quality dehydrator comes in handy.
-Between foraging and gardening, our 9-tray Excalibur dehydrator has been on more often than off over the past decade… And it still works as well as it did on day 1!
+Between foraging and gardening, our 9-tray Excalibur dehydrator has been turned on more often than off over the past decade… And it still works as well as it did on day 1!

-c.
+b.
 Shun kitchen knives

-8. Gifts for the foragers yard or garden
+8. Gifts for the forager’s yard or garden

 Just because we go on mushroom foraging adventures in the outdoors doesn’t mean we don’t also enjoy growing our own mushrooms at home!
 You can’t have too many mushrooms, plus sometimes we’re too busy to go out foraging.
 So it’s nice to be have a home mushroom garden.